Peacemaker (1990 film): Plot

-Saying that she did not believe that he understood her, he remarked that he could not until he had listened to all the TV programs.
+Saying that she did not believe that he understood her, he remarked that he could not until he had listened to all the television programmes.
 Dori remarked that he was not from around here to which he said "No. I'm from another planet".
 Still shocked after thinking he was dead, the stranger wondered why Dori thought he was dead because he had not begun to decompose.
 Dori stated that his injuries where fatal to humans.
 The stranger explained that his kind regenerate their major organs and die only after they suffer massive damage to their brain.
 When the stranger inquired as to humans, Dori wryly says, "No, we just go to work for the Department of Motor Vehicles".
 Baffled by the joke because his kind do not joke nor understand them, Dori tricks the stranger and escapes only to be caught at her car with her behind the steering wheel.
 Attempting to flee, she threaten to run him over.
 The stranger stops her by putting his foot on her car's bumper as she tries running him down.

 Dori pleaded with him to let her go.
-The Stranger stated that he needed her to get his clothing for his crashed ship to lift off because the control card was in them and that he must return to his world because he is a "Peacemaker".
+The stranger stated that he needs her to get his clothing for his crashed ship to lift off because the control card was in them and that he must return to his world because he is a "Peacemaker".
 "A policeman".
 Surprised and upset, Dori asked his name.
 He said "Townsend".
 Looking a little disappointed Dori said, "I thought your name would be Darth Vader or something".

 Meanwhile, Yates is caught by the police, that day, in the Library and handcuffed.
 He then shears off his hand that was cuffed and escapes.
 Going to a phone booth, Yates finds Dori's address.
 Dori and Townsend, finding that the police was looking for them and that they could not get to the control card return to Dori's home to find Yates waiting and he attacks them.
 Knocking out Dori and damaging her home, Yates flees, with Townsend chasing him.
 Yates steals a pickup truck.
 With Townsend in the back of the truck they fight over control of it.
 Dori is discovered by Ramos at her home and is notified that Townsend and Yates were seen and that police cruisers was dispatched to stop them.
 After crashing through roadblocks and high-speed police chases, the truck swerves and explodes into flames.

 Later that day, Ramos questions Dori at the police station about the attack on her and why Townsend, apparently not dead, kidnapped her.
 She said that she could not say positively why he was not dead but that both Yates and Townsend were possibly high on and drugs and that fooled her and cause the attack.
 Ramos, not believing but having no other explanation, lets Dori go.